sbdrchauhan/CPlusPlus/README.md

 References that are passed in the function as the parameter is called *passing by reference*.
 We can see the following three examples with swap function.
 Using the passing by reference is the best way to swap the original values.
 ![](https://github.com/sbdrchauhan/CPlusPlus/blob/main/Images/swapFunction.PNG)

+### Default Arguments
+Example if we have a function `void wow(int n=1);` then function call `wow()` is same as `wow(1)`.
+There is a rule to the way we give default arguments.
+If you give a parameter default argument, then all the rest of the parameter also needs to have default parameters.
+And, the default parameters values should be only given in the function prototype and not in the definition.